 Cameras aiding in the fight against crime

-With more than 23,000 cameras on every bus, train and rail station, our extensive camera network is an invaluable tool for police and their investigations into crimes committed either on or near our property.
+With more than 32,000 cameras across our system—on every bus, train and rail station—our extensive camera network is an invaluable tool for police and their investigations into crimes committed either on or near our property.
 These cameras also have been successfully used in detecting crime patterns and identifying serial offenders involved in both reported and unreported crimes.

 Overall, since June 2011, our cameras have aided police in the investigation, arrest and charging of more than 825 offenders involved in more than 725 incidents of reported crime on or near our property.

 Learn more about our security camera initiatives